Tips for Producing an Effective Online Book Trailer

 Video platforms like YouTube and Vimeo have created a great conduit for book promotion via online video book trailers.
-Like commercials—only (usually) cheaper to produce and all-but free to distribute, the right book trailer can help spread the word about your book to a wide audience.
+Like a TV commercial—only usually cheaper to produce and all-but-free to distribute—the right book trailer can help spread the word about your book to a wide audience.

-At the very least, the book trailer should provide potential readers with an idea of what the book has in store for them, whether that is a good romance, great baking recipes, a thrilling mystery, or a peek into the history of a World War II general.
+At the very least, the book trailer should provide potential readers with an idea of what the book has in store for them, whether that's a good romance, great baking recipes, a thrilling mystery, or a peek into the history of a World War II general.

 A title about automobile maintenance might show the viewer how simple it is to check the oil; a knitting book can demonstrate a tricky stitch.